 White chocolate cover

-Place all ingredients into a food processor or blender and blend until smooth.
-You may need to stop in intervals and scrape down the sides then blend again to get out any chunks.
+- Place all the ingredients for mango pops base into a food processor or blender and blend until smooth.
+You may need to stop in intervals and scrape down the sides, if using frozen mango.
+Make sure all the mango pieces are well blended, and the consistency is smooth.